Space and Service Design

-In the individual major project you will demonstrate your research skills and your ability to define the tangible and intangible context and needs.
-You create relevant user-centred space & service design solutions which you effectively communicate using adequate media.
+In the individual, major project you will demonstrate your research skills and your ability to define tangible and intangible context and needs related to the project.
+Your end work will be the creation of a relevant user-centred space and service design solution that you effectively document and present.

 You have a design degree (BA or MA in interior design or interior architecture, architecture, product or industrial design, furniture design, graphic design, interaction design, … design, …) but ...